sriramcu/website_saver/README.md

-# Nested Webpages to multiple PDFs Converter
+# Save Linked Web Pages to separate PDFs

 Have you ever wanted to save a website as a PDF to refer to offline, like on a flight or in the subway?
 Maybe you tried Control+P, but then you noticed that each page has a